cmu-lib/os-workshops/reproducible-research/intro-to-R.md

 One of the advantages of using RStudio is that all the information you need to write code is available in a single window.
 Additionally, RStudio provides many shortcuts, autocompletion, and highlighting for the major file types you use while developing in R. RStudio makes typing easier and less error-prone.

-### Getting set up
+#### Getting set up
 It is good practice to keep a set of related data, analyses, and text self-contained in a single folder called the working directory.
 All the scripts within this folder can then use relative paths to files.
 Relative paths indicate where inside the project a file is located (as opposed to absolute paths, which point to where a file is on a specific computer).
 Working this way makes it a lot easier to move your project around on your computer and share it with others without having to directly modify file paths in the individual scripts.

 RStudio provides a helpful set of tools to do this through its “Projects” interface, which not only creates a working directory for you but also remembers its location (allowing you to quickly navigate to it).
 The interface also (optionally) preserves custom settings and open files to make it easier to resume work after a break.

-Create a new project
+#### Create a new project
 Under the File menu, click on New project, choose New directory, then New project Enter a name for this new folder (or “directory”) and choose a convenient location for it.
 This will be your working directory for the rest of the day (e.g., ~/data-carpentry)
 Click on Create project
 Create a new file where we will type our scripts.
 Go to File > New File > R script.
 Click the save icon on your toolbar and save your script as “script.R”.

-The RStudio Interface
+### The RStudio Interface
 Let’s take a quick tour of RStudio.

 RStudio is divided into four “panes”.
 The placement of these panes and their content can be customized (see menu, Tools -> Global Options -> Pane Layout).

 The Default Layout is:
-Top Left - Source: your scripts and documents
+- Top Left - **Source**: your scripts and documents
-Bottom Left - Console: what R would look and be like without RStudio Top Right - Environment/History: look here to see what you have done Bottom Right - Files and more: see the contents of the project/working directory here, like your Script.R file Organizing your working directory
+- Bottom Left - **Console**: what R would look and be like without RStudio
+- Top Right - **Environment/History**: look here to see what you have done
+- Bottom Right - **Files** and more: see the contents of the project/working directory here, like your Script.R file

+#### Organizing your working directory
 Using a consistent folder structure across your projects will help keep things organized and make it easy to find/file things in the future.
 This can be especially helpful when you have multiple projects.
 In general, you might create directories (folders) for scripts, data, and documents.
-Here are some examples of suggested directories: data/ Use this folder to store your raw data and intermediate datasets.
-For the sake of transparency and provenance, you should always keep a copy of your raw data accessible and do as much of your data cleanup and preprocessing programmatically (i.e., with scripts, rather than manually) as possible. data_output/ When you need to modify your raw data, it might be useful to store the modified versions of the datasets in a different folder. documents/ Used for outlines, drafts, and other text. fig_output/ This folder can store the graphics that are generated by your scripts. scripts/ A place to keep your R scripts for different analyses or plotting.
+Here are some examples of suggested directories:

+- data/ Use this folder to store your raw data and intermediate datasets.
+For the sake of transparency and provenance, you should always keep a copy of your raw data accessible and do as much of your data cleanup and preprocessing programmatically (i.e., with scripts, rather than manually) as possible.
+- data_output/ When you need to modify your raw data, it might be useful to store the modified versions of the datasets in a different folder. documents/ Used for outlines, drafts, and other text.
+- fig_output/ This folder can store the graphics that are generated by your scripts.
+- scripts/ A place to keep your R scripts for different analyses or plotting.

 You may want additional directories or subdirectories depending on your project needs, but these should form the backbone of your working directory.

-The working directory
+#### The working directory
 The working directory is an important concept to understand.
 It is the place where R will look for and save files.
 When you write code for your project, your scripts should refer to files in relation to the root of your working directory and only to files within this structure.

 Using RStudio projects makes this easy and ensures that your working directory is set up properly.
 If you need to check it, you can use getwd().
 If for some reason your working directory is not what it should be, you can change it in the RStudio interface by navigating in the file browser to where your working directory should be, clicking on the blue gear icon “More”, and selecting “Set As Working Directory”.

 Alternatively, you can use setwd("/path/to/working/directory") to reset your working directory.
 However, your scripts should not include this line, because it will fail on someone else’s computer.

-Downloading the data and getting set up
+#### Downloading the data and getting set up
 For this lesson we will use the following folders in our working directory: data/, data_output/ and fig_output/.
 Let’s write them all in lowercase to be consistent.
-We can create them using the RStudio interface by clicking on the “New Folder” button in the file pane (bottom right), or directly from R by typing at console: dir.create("data") dir.create("data_output") dir.create("fig_output")
+We can create them using the RStudio interface by clicking on the “New Folder” button in the file pane (bottom right), or directly from R by typing at console:

+> dir.create("data")
+> dir.create("data_output")
+> dir.create("fig_output")

 Go to the Figshare page for this curriculum and download the dataset called “SAFI_clean.csv”.
 The direct download link is: https://ndownloader.figshare.com/files/11492171.
 Place this downloaded file in the data/ you just created.
 You can do this directly from R by copying and pasting this in your terminal (your instructor can place this chunk of code in the Etherpad): download.file("https://ndownloader.figshare.com/files/11492171",